Search our Physician Database to find the one that is right for you.

 All of NMMC’s telephones are equipped with hearing aid compatible handsets.
 If you experience any problems with your hearing aid and the telephone, please inform your nurse.

 There is no additional charge for use of the television and the local cable service.
 The medical center also operates its own closed-circuit channels which provide programs on current health topics.
-Channel 56 has an emphasis on heart topics, and channel 57 has an emphasis on diabetes education.
+Channel 45 has information about rehabilitation and relaxation, channel 56 has an emphasis on heart topics, and channel 57 has an emphasis on diabetes education.

 During your hospital stay, you may notice construction activity as we expand to provide better patient care.
 Every effort is made to keep noise and disruption to a minimum, and we regret any inconvenience that our construction may cause you.
 Please let your nurse know if the noise becomes too disturbing.